-When your friend or loved one has single-sided deafness, also known as unilateral hearing loss, it is important that you understand the unique challenges they face.
+When your friend or loved one has single-sided deafness, also known as unilateral hearing loss, it is essential that you understand the unique challenges they face.
 The brain uses both ears to control what you hear on several levels, and people who lose hearing in one ear confront several difficulties.

 Locating the Direction of Sound